 The nursing graduate program is open to a limited number of qualified applicants.
 Admission is determined on a competitive basis.
 The application deadline is March 15 for fall and September 15 for the spring semester.
 All applicants must meet the general admission requirements the Marshall University Graduate College.

 - MSN Application and Validation of RN Licensure (REQUIRED)

 The nursing program is available to a limited number of qualified applicants.
 Admission is determined on a competitive basis.
 To be eligible for regular admission to the program, applicants must meet the following admission requirements:

-- Baccalaureate degree with a major in nursing from an ACEN- or CCNE-accredited program, if nursing degree is from a school of nursing in the United States.
-Baccalaureate degree with a major in nursing for students graduating from an international school of nursing (accredited program requirement is waived for students graduating from an international school of nursing).
+- Baccalaureate degree with a major in nursing from an ACEN- or CCNE-accredited program.
+(Accredited program requirement is waived for students graduating from an international school of nursing.)

 - Undergraduate course credit for 3 semester hours of basic statistics with a grade of “C” or better.